The Emerging Talent of Boon Models

 It’s not every day you meet someone who can say that they have set up and lucratively maintained three successful modeling agencies across the US in less than 7 years.
 The fashion business is, after all, portrayed as a cruel mistress, rife with rejection and disappointment.
 But this is definitely not the case for Kelvin Boon, who has channelled all the supposed risks associated with the modeling industry, and turned them into the burgeoning success that is Boon Models (now based in New York, Washington DC and Tampa, Florida).

 Since the company’s creation in 2008, Kelvin Boon has been eager to set the agency apart from its competitors with an original approach, specifically focussed on what it means to be a successful model in the twenty-first century.
 The agency began its life as ‘Fusion Models’ in a humble office in DC, where engineer / innovator Boon decided to make the brave jump into the industry when he realized that he had a flare for talent management, combined with an in-depth knowledge of fashion photography.
-Subsequently, when it turned out that Boon and his team’s dedicated work ethic and unique, nurturing management skills saw their boundaries spreading outside of the state at a dramatic rate, he decided to rebrand the agency ‘Boon Models’ in 2013 and set about quickly opening offices in New York and Tampa.
+Subsequently, when it turned out that Boon and his team’s dedicated work ethic and unique, nurturing management skills saw their boundaries spreading outside of the state at a dramatic rate, he decided to rebrand the agency ‘Boon Models’ in 2013 and set about quickly opening offices in New York and Tampa and quickly became one of the top modeling agencies in nyc.

 It goes without saying that social media has established itself as the driving force behind the fashion industry in recent years, displaying endless possibilities in terms of marketing and public relations worldwide.
 Never before was there a time when models would be allowed to tweet backstage at exclusive designer shows or Instagram ‘sneak peek’ photographs of fittings.
 The designers would never have allowed such an infringement on their exclusivity to take place.
 This was until they took a momentary step back and began to realize that world famous younger models such as Cara Delevingne and Kendall Jenner have established millions upon millions of followers on their social media platforms from all across the globe.
 Followers that, although for the most part belong to the younger generation, will one day be future customers.
 Furthermore, they are young, impressionable followers who are now being given an early – not to mention free – education in fashion by their role models.
 Consequently, it has been widely recognized that a successful model’s influence now holds the same power as that of a mainstream celebrity, which is why self-branding is considered so explicitly important.
 Step forward Kelvin Boon, whose business acumen and ingenuity meant he was on to this a long time ago.